Kenyans love for ugali is unrivaled and is a staple food in the country

 According to IVF specialist Dr Shaunak Khandwala, contaminated ugali has negative effects as it can cause infertility in men because it contains aflatoxins that can reduce the sperm count.

 “Obesity, stress, pollutants in the environment, heavy metals in the food we eat and even ugali can cause infertility.
-Ugali has what we call aflatoxins that can reduce sperm count,” Dr Khandwala told KTN News on Sunday.
+Ugali has what we call aflatoxins that can reduce sperm count,” says Dr Khandwala.

 Infertility is defined as not being able to get pregnant despite having frequent, unprotected sex for at least a year for most couples.